Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Life Cycle

-golden mantled ground squirrelMating season is in the spring when the squirrels come out of hibernation.
-The males emerge first and will compete with each other to establish a territory.
+Golden-mantaled Ground SquirrelMating season is in the spring when the squirrels come out of hibernation.
+The males emerge first and compete with each other to establish a territory.
 Females come out of hibernation two to three weeks after the males.
-The female builds a nest of leaves, grass and bark in an underground burrow.
-A month after mating, she will have a litter of between four to six babies.
-The babies are born with their eyes and ears closed and they are hairless except for tiny whiskers and fur on their heads.
-In about a week their fur will come in.
+The female builds a nest of leaves, grass, and bark in an underground burrow.
+A month after mating, she has a litter of between four to six babies.
+The babies are born with their eyes and ears closed, and they are hairless except for tiny whiskers and fur on their heads.
+After about a week, their fur comes in.
 The female cares for the babies.
-They will wean when they are about a month old.
+They wean when they are about a month old.

 Behavior